 You can now have 12 widgets per dashboard.
 Plus, it’s easy now.
 Previously, to add any widget to your dashboard, you had to go to a particular report, let’s say “Traffic Sources”.
-You first go to the Traffic sources report, and then click on a small “Add to Dashboard” button and it added that widget in your dashboard.
+You first go to the Traffic sources report and then click on a small “Add to Dashboard” button and it added that widget to your dashboard.
 Now, just click on “Add widget” in the header of your dashboards, and it provides an easy way to create your fully customizable widget.
 You can create 4 types of widgets now.
-Metric, Pie chart, Timeline and Table.
+Metric, Pie chart, Timeline, and Table.

 New fresh look

 The ease of use has increased in v5.
 Here are things we liked a lot,